The Parks and Gardens of the Loire Valley

 Note that during your stay with Trip à Vélo, you can leave your bike and your luggage in your hotel when it is close to the place of visit.

-- Can we eat in the parks and gardens of the Loire castles?
+- Can we eat in the parks and gardens of the Loire Valley castles?

 It is not uncommon to find restaurants or fast food places within parks and gardens.
 Picnics, however, are rarely permitted but rest areas are often set up at the entrances.